Themes on Xavier's Mission for

-Who could have imagined when St. Ignatius and the early Jesuits opened their first school in 1548 that today there would be more than 3,700 Jesuit educational institutions in the world and nearly 70 schools in the recently discovered “new world.”
+Who could have imagined when St. Ignatius and the early Jesuits opened their first school in 1548 that today there would be hundreds of Jesuit educational institutions throughout the world and nearly 70 schools in the then recently discovered "new world."

 It was not Ignatius' initial purpose to open schools.
 Yet, he took the opportunity to help students and educate them as "men and women for others."
 For more than 500 years, with reflection as a core aspect of their learning, students have benefited from the Jesuit model, which encourages engagement in the world in order to make it a better place.
 This tradition lives on strongly at Xavier.

 Since I began working at Xavier, it has become clear to me that this mission is not just the responsibility of a single office or department.
 Rather, the Xavier community as a whole recognizes its role of instilling Ignatian values in students both in and out of the classroom.
 Through their studies and their lived experience, students come to know themselves better, recognize their own gifts and begin to apply all of this to the problems of the world.